skyflowapi/skyflow-go/readme.md

 ### Invoke-connection

 Using  InvokeConnection, end-user applications can integrate checkout/card issuance flow with their apps/systems.
 To invoke connection, use the invokeConnection(config ConnectionConfig) method of the Skyflow client.
 The config object must have `connectionURL`,`methodName` and remaining are optional.

+Using the InvokeConnection method, you can integrate their server-side application with third party APIs and services without directly handling sensitive data.
+Prior to invoking the `InvokeConnection` method, you must have created a connection and have a connectionURL already generated.
+Once you have the connectionURL, you can invoke a connection by using the **invokeConnection(config ConnectionConfig)** method.
+The config parameter must include a `connectionURL` and `methodName`.
+The other fields are optional.

 ```go